yochie/ToadTactics/README.md

     * ClientRpc/TargetRpc
         * can be called after several server state changes but can lead to race conditions so all state should be included as arg
         * order execution on clients is undetermined
+* Note : when sending structs over network, only public fields are actually sent... watch out for that.